H-a-r-d-e-v/Financial-Analysis-Dashboard/Readme.md

 Q2 - What are the trends in sales and profits over time?
 Ans- Total Sales and Total Profit KPIs plot

-Q3- Are there any segments with sales growth but no prift growth?
+Q3- Are there any segments with sales growth but no profit growth?
-Ans - Yes, Enterprise saw a negative profit growth from July onwards.
+Ans - Yes, Enterprise segment saw a negative profit growth from July onwards.
 Likewise, Midmarket segment saw declining growth from June to July.
 (Sales & profit growth per segment plot)

 Q4- What is the ROI of every unit of discount?
 Ans- Germany and France had the above average ROI while Canada, Mexico and USA had below average ROI.
 (Return on Investment of every unit of Discount plot.)